 At Lucy McAllister Licensing Law, our professional licensing law firm is built around the principal of helping professionals protect the licenses that they have worked so hard to earn.
 Attorney Lucy S. McAllister has 30+ years of legal experience representing the interests of clients and helping them defend their professional licenses.

 Our team understands how critically important a professional license is to an individual and will work diligently to get you through the disciplinary process with as little impact on your livelihood as possible.
-We are able to offer legal services to professionals experiencing licensing issues throughout California from our offices in San Francisco and San Jose, CA.
+We are able to offer legal services to professionals experiencing licensing issues throughout California.

 We understand the years of education and training that go into obtaining a professional license in California.